Knee

 Can you still walk with a torn ligament in your knee?

 Some people can walk short distances with a torn knee ligament, especially with a mild sprain.
 However, walking is not a reliable test of severity.
-If your knee gives way, locks, swells rapidly, or pain increases, stop walking and arrange an assessment.
+If your knee gives way, locks, swells quickly, or pain increases, stop walking and arrange an assessment.

 How do you know if a knee ligament injury is serious?